Labiaplasty- reducing the size of the Labia

-When I started performing Labioplasty a number of years ago I had no Idea how popular it would become.
+When I started performing Labiaplasty a number of years ago I had no idea how popular it would become.
 A patient once told me that she regretted not having had it done when she had her breast augmentation; she just didn’t know that I did it.
 Because of her I added a “while you’re at it” section to my D.C. breast webpage to point out surgeries that are commonly combined.

 Straight excision simply cuts away the redundant tissue and leaves a straight narrower labial edge.
 It is the simplest and removes the most tissue.
 Some believe that it leaves an unnatural looking edge but I have not found this to be the case.

 The other method involves removing a wedge or wedges of tissue which preserves the natural edge of the labia.

 Labiaplasty can be done under local or general anaesthesia.
 I am happy to show examples in consultation but I don’t put Labiaplasty photos on the web.
 If you are interested in a Labiaplasty then contact me to schedule a consultation.